 Welcome!
-My name is Candace and I’m a writer, sketch artist,
+My name is Candace, and I’m a sketch artist with a passion

 Six years ago, I made a decision that would forever change me as a traveler: